-1.3 List the government ministries, regulators, other agencies and major industry self-regulatory bodies which have a role in the regulation of the: (a) telecoms; (b) audio-visual media distribution; and (c) internet sectors in your jurisdiction.
+1.3 List the government ministries, regulators, other agencies and major industry self-regulatory bodies which have a role in the regulation of the: (a) telecoms, including internet; and (b) audio-visual media distribution sectors in your jurisdiction.

-Telecommunications, audio-visual media distribution and the internet are subject to regulation by the NBTC.
-The Ministry of Information and Communications Technology (MICT) (including the National Information Technology Committee and the National Electronics and Computer Technology Centre) also plays a significant role.
+Telecommunications is primarily subject to regulation by the NBTC and the Ministry of Digital Economy and Society (MDES), including the National Information Technology Committee and the National Electronics and Computer Technology Centre.
+Audiovisual media distribution is primarily regulated by the NBTC, and the Censorship Board, which is a unit of the Ministry of Culture.

-1.4 Are there any restrictions on foreign ownership or investment in the: (a) telecoms; (b) audio-visual media distribution; and (c) internet sectors in your jurisdiction?
+1.4 In relation to the: (a) telecoms, including internet; and (b) audio-visual media distribution sectors: (i) have they been liberalised?; and (ii) are they open to foreign investment?

-In the telecommunications and internet space, Type 2 and Type 3 licences are unavailable to entities considered "foreign" as determined according to the provisions of the Foreign Business Act.
+In the telecommunications and internet space, Type 2 and Type 3 licences are unavailable to applicants considered "foreign" as determined according to the provisions of the Foreign Business Act.
 In addition, these licensees are obligated to observe the NBTC Notification on Prevention of Foreign Dominance.
-In contrast, Type 1 licences are available to both Thai and foreign entities; the NBTC Notification on Prevention of Foreign Dominance is not applicable to them.
-Thus, foreign ownership and control is effectively limited to less than 50% of facilities-based telecommunications operators.
-Those that operate on a resale basis, however, can be wholly foreign-owned, provided they do not require a Type 2 licence for the intended services.
-As for media, foreign ownership and control of a broadcasting licensee are limited to 25%.
+In contrast, Type 1 licences are available regardless of the level of foreign ownership in the applicant; the NBTC Notification on Prevention of Foreign Dominance is not applicable to them.
+Thus, foreign ownership and control is effectively limited to less than 50% for facilities-based telecommunications operators.
+Telecommunications operators that would operate on a non-facilities basis, however, can be wholly foreign-owned, provided they do not require a Type 2 licence for the intended services.

+As for media, foreign ownership and control of a broadcasting licensee are each limited to 25%.